canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/medium/q9/QuestionText.md

 ### Car Class:

-Your `Car` class already has the following items:
+Suppose you are an employee of a vehicle manufacturing company, and you want to impress your boss with your Java skills.
+You have started making a `Car` class that has the following items:

 - Attributes:
     - An `String` called **maker**
     - An `double` called **topSpeed**
     - These are not visible from other classes

-You need to add the following items:
+You need to add the following items to finish the class:

 - Constructor:
     - a `Car` constructor that is visible to other classes and accepts a `String` and a `double` and uses it to initialize the